YoAdriaaannn/PottyMouth/README.md

 # KNOWN ISSUES:

-Total game keeper does keeps increasing games won even after the game has ended.
+Total game keeper keeps increasing games won even after the game has ended.
 [FIXED]

 Game does not auto start background music loop when it ends.